tomcosk/php-ipcam/README.md

 * Weather - get actual weather for city
 * Signature - add watermark
 * Capture - capture 1 actual frame from RTSP ip camera stream

+# List of available publishers
+you can use these publishers as inspiration of how to publish file to remote server

+* FTPPublusher - publish via FTP
+* SFTPPublusher - publish via SFTP (Secure FTP)